7 Financial Resolutions to Make for the New Year

 For a lot of people, slimming down their waistlines is a fairly common New Year’s resolution.
 But we want to make sure your wallet is the one thing that doesn’t slim down in the New Year!

 These next few months provide the perfect opportunity for you to meet and exceed your personal financial goals.
-Whether you’re in a little or a lot of debt, New Era Debt Solutions offers these 7 simple ways you can maximize your profits in 2019:
+Whether you’re in a little or a lot of debt, New Era Debt Solutions offers these 7 simple ways you can maximize your profits the new year:

 1. Change the Meaning of “Payday”